 Like inside the property it will be tempting to do the garden to what you prefer, however it is best to leave it as blank a canvas as possible and trying to make it low maintenance for any renters.
 This means that any plants that are planted are ones that can essentially look after themselves, maybe will need a small cut every now and then.
 Although you will need to clearly state that management of the garden will be the tenants responsibility.

 It can be tempting to create a rock garden or to fully cover over a garden since these are extremely low maintenance.
 However this will actually decrease the amount of potential renters interested in the property.

 These two rooms can be considered the two most important rooms in a rental property as they are both rooms that can break a potential renter.

 These rooms will have to be both very well maintained in not only keeping up appearance but also being in a good working order.
 So from having a well cleaned cooker in good working order to a shower that has good pressure, even a toilet that moves slightly or that doesn't look good can put off a potential renter.
+Installing a good quality macerating toilet is a plus factor for any renter because they are durable and lasts for a very long time.
+This in effect spares the renter from encountering any frequent problems of the bathroom fixture.
 After all would you want to live somewhere that had a poorly maintained bathroom or kitchen, especially if you are unable to change it yourself?
 And it would also draw questions or concerns over the rest of the property being well maintained.